bradmcdowell/CyberArk-Privilge-Cloud-Installation/README.md

 ### PSM Server Change Certificate

 ```
-#Copy the tumbprint for the certificate you have the Private Key of (usually the personal certificate of the machine unless the customer followed your instructions to build the CA from scratch)
+#Copy the thumbprint for the certificate you have the Private Key of (usually the personal certificate of the machine unless the customer followed your instructions to build the CA from scratch)

 Get-ChildItem "Cert:\LocalMachine\My"